Defluencer/dit/linked-data/README.md

 Most of the code is annotated but here's the overview.

 ## Beacon
-Metadata and lists of links to content.
-By broadcasting this, other peers can access your latest content.
+Mostly metadata and IPNS links.
+Lists of videos, past streams, banned users, moderators, etc...

-## Stream
+## Streams
-As video play, new nodes are created and linked to previous ones.
-A node contain data required to play a segment of video.
+A video node contains links to segments of videos of all quality.
+As video is streamed, new video nodes are created and linked to previous ones.
 A special node contains the stream setup data; codecs, qualities, initialization segments, etc...

-## Video
+## Videos
-Nodes are created at specific intervals and linked together to form a structure around the video allowing it to be addressable by timecode.
+Timecode nodes are created at specific intervals and linked together to form a structure around the video allowing it to be addressable by timecode.
+Video clips are subgraph of the whole.

 ## Chat
-Display Name and GossipSub Peer ID are signed using Ethereum Keys then the address, name, id and signature are minted as a node on IPFS.
-When sending or receiving a message the link is used to verify that IDs matches and signature is correct.
+Display Name and GossipSub Peer ID are signed using Ethereum Keys then the address, name, id, and signature are added to IPFS returning a CID.
+When receiving a message the CID is used to fetch and verify that IDs matches and signature is correct.

+## Moderation
+Moderator send ban message to users via GossipSub.
+The message is signed as if a chat message.
+The beacon is updated with the new lists.